telerik/report-server-docs/user-guide/web-report-designer.md

 ![wrd_config](../images/wrd_config.png)

-Once you enable it, you will be able to see the icon in the reports view:
+Once you enable it, you will see the icon in the reports view:

 ![wrd_reportView](../images/wrd_reportView.png)